batro83/videoRentalStore/README.md

 Ilimited films.

 Premium price for new releases.
-Basic price form regular and old films.
+Basic price for regular and old films.

+Surcharges:
+	-

 **Feel free to modify data.sql to initialize the db as you want.